peekxc/procplex/README.md

 `procplex` is a JavaScript package which creates simplicial complex visualizations using the p5.js library.

-## Compatibility with R

-When used with the [`simplextree` package](https://github.com/peekxc/simplextree), simplicial complexes can be generated through R and output as visualizations using `procplex`.

 ## Installation

 The current development version can be installed (...)